wagtail/wagtail/docs/getting_started/tutorial.md

 The `ParentalKey` to `BlogPage` is what attaches the gallery images to a specific page.
 A `ParentalKey` works similarly to a `ForeignKey`, but also defines `BlogPageGalleryImage` as a "child" of the `BlogPage` model, so that it's treated as a fundamental part of the page in operations like submitting for moderation, and tracking revision history.

 `image` is a `ForeignKey` to Wagtail's built-in `Image` model, where the images themselves are stored.
-This comes with a dedicated panel type, `ImageChooserPanel`, which provides a pop-up interface for choosing an existing image or uploading a new one.
+This appears in the page editor as a pop-up interface for choosing an existing image or uploading a new one.
 This way, we allow an image to exist in multiple galleries - effectively, we've created a many-to-many relationship between pages and images.

 Specifying `on_delete=models.CASCADE` on the foreign key means that if the image is deleted from the system, the gallery entry is deleted as well.
 (In other situations, it might be appropriate to leave the entry in place - for example, if an "our staff" page included a list of people with headshots, and one of those photos was deleted, we'd rather leave the person in place on the page without a photo.
 In this case, we'd set the foreign key to `blank=True, null=True, on_delete=models.SET_NULL`.)